mrismanaziz/Reforestation/README.md

-## I wish I could clean mirrors for a living.
-It's just something I can see myself doing.
+## Writing with a broken pencil is pointless.